JNK234/JNK234.github.io/_posts/2025-09-07-my summer internship at relativity.md

 ## My Thoughts

 Through this experience, several things became clear.
-AI is becoming increasingly capable of tackling complex problems when properly enabled.
+Large Language Models are becoming increasingly capable of tackling complex problems when properly enabled.
 The technology exists; it's about thoughtful application.
 Domain-specific problems in legal, healthcare, finance, and aerospace can be addressed through dedicated testing and specialized environments.
 Each domain has peculiarities, but they're manageable with the right approach.

 There's value in developing projects that solve problems in niche domains using powerful models—especially where AI implementation once seemed impossible.
 Applied Science is an exciting field that deserves exploration in both breadth and depth.
 This means rapidly trying new approaches while also creating value in domains where AI might have been considered unfeasible.